Table of Contents

 Omnichannel Marketing Definition:

-Omnichannel refers to the multichannel sales approach that provides the customer with an integrated shopping experience.
-Each channel works together to create a unified experience – the customer can be shopping online from a desktop or mobile device, via phone, or in a brick-and-mortar store, and the experience will be seamless.
+Each channel works together to create a unified experience – customers can be shopping online from a desktop or mobile device, via phone, or in a brick-and-mortar store, and the experience will be seamless and consistent.

 Examples of omnichannel marketing include: